-I propose the concept of an identity freeze, where you ca FUCKING.n freeze your identity from being accessed by anyone.
+I propose the concept of an identity freeze, where you can freeze your identity from being accessed by anyone.
 This automatically means banks won’t give you credit, but can also prevent telcos from issuing you accounts (even prepaid ones).
 Very similar to credit freezes in the US.

 Once you freeze your identity, you’d be safely assured that no one can take out loans, credit cards, or phone lines in your name.
 Today, the only people with that assurance, are people on the blacklist.

 The process for unlocking an identity should be painful (relatively speaking), very verbose, and temporary.
 The default should be frozen unless otherwise requested — and the entire system should be provided for free.